Venice for Visitors logo

 Alloggi Locanda Marinella

-ABOVE: The Alloggi Locanda Marinella is a delightful small hotel on a quiet street near the Piazzale Roma.
+ABOVE: The Alloggi Marinella is a delightful small hotel on a quiet street near the Piazzale Roma.
 (We splurged on a superior double with private patio.)

-Distances in Venice are short, so location isn't as crucial as it might be in a city like Rome or Milan--unless, of course, you're burdened with heavy luggage and don't want to spend your last euro on a porter or water taxi.
-Here are a few points to keep in mind:
+Distances in Venice are short, so--in theory--location shouldn't be as crucial as it might be in a city like Rome or Milan.
+In practice, location does matter, especially if you're traveling with heavy luggage and don't want to spend a lot of time and money on transportation.

-photoHotels near the Piazzale Roma and the railway station are convenient for train travelers, although the pedestrian routes between this area and San Marco can be jammed with day-trippers in the summer and on holiday weekends.
+Hotels close to the Santa Lucia Railroad Station are convenient for train travelers, although the pedestrian routes between this area and San Marco can be jammed with day-trippers in the summer and on holiday weekends.

 photoDorsoduro and San Polo, on the less touristed side of the Grand Canal, are good bets during high season.
 Cannaregio also has a neighborhood feel once you get away from the busiest streets.
 Closer to San Marco, the Castello district has some quiet areas not far from the main tourist attractions.